Looked after children placed in Central Bedfordshire by other local authorities

 Ensuring positive impact, developing aspirations and having fun are key objectives at the heart of the service.
 We believe that by empowering young people and ensuring they feel positive about themselves and their futures we can support them in improving their outcomes.

 Bedfordshire Youth Offending Teams

-The Bedfordshire Youth Offending Teams (YOTs) are directly involved in the administration of the Youth Justice System at local level.
+The Bedfordshire Youth Offending Teams (YOTs) are directly involved in the administration of the Youth Justice System at a local level.
 They give support to young people who become involved in the System, and to their families, from the initial point of involvement through to supervision of young people who have been through the courts.
-Where reparation forms part of the solution, they will be involved in making all the necessary arrangements to see it through, and take an active part in the process to ensure the most satisfactory outcome for all concerned.
-In addition the YOTs work closely with schools to develop restorative justice activity, as well as undertaking specific school focussed projects aimed at crime prevention.
+Where reparation forms part of the solution, they will be involved in making all the necessary arrangements to see it through and take an active part in the process to ensure the most satisfactory outcome for all concerned.
+In addition, the YOTs work closely with schools to develop restorative justice activity, as well as undertaking specific school focussed projects aimed at crime prevention.
 These include Citizenship and Crime projects and arranging prison visits with young people who are at risk of offending.

-The Youth Offending service is made up of multi-agency professionals from health, education and the police to provide a tailored support and intervention to all young people.
+The Youth Offending service is made up of multi-agency professionals from health, education and the police to provide tailored support and intervention to all young people.

 The service can be contacted as below: